Republican senator says Trump should quit, as momentum for impeachment grows in House | Politics

 Republican senator says Trump should quit, as momentum for impeachment grows in House

+The ripple effects persisted on Sunday.
+The attending physician for Congress warned lawmakers in a letter they may have been exposed to COVID-19 while in lockdown during the riot.
 Hundreds of officers lined a street near the Capitol to honor the slain officer, Brian Sicknick, as his remains were driven by.
 The White House lowered its flags to half staff on Sunday, two days after flags at the Capitol were lowered in his honor.
-Democrats will take control of the Senate following victories in two Georgia runoff elections last Tuesday that will put incoming Vice President Kamala Harris in place to make tie-breaking votes.

-The Republican-controlled Senate cleared Trump during his first impeachment trial over allegations he threatened U.S. national security.
-Toomey, a conservative who plans to retire at the end of his term in two years, said he believed that Trump had descended after the election into an unthinkable level of "madness."

-"I don't think he's a viable candidate for office ever again because of the outrageous behavior in the post-election period," Toomey told NBC's "Meet the Press."
-If found guilty after leaving office, Trump would lose benefits enjoyed by former presidents, such as security and pension, and the Senate could vote to bar him from running for a second term.
+If found guilty after leaving office, Trump would lose benefits enjoyed by former presidents, such as security and pension, and the Senate could vote to bar him from running for another term.

-Chris Krebs, a senior U.S. cybersecurity official fired by Trump after declaring the 2020 presidential election the most secure in American history, said Trump's legacy was a "heap of ashes" after he tried to overturn a fair election.
-"There is an opportunity, though, for a redemption story," Krebs said on CBS.
-"He can resign."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)